-RioCan is holding the Meeting in a virtual only format, which will be conducted via live webcast.
-Unitholders will not be able to attend the Meeting in person.
-Attending the Meeting online enables all registered Unitholders and duly appointed proxyholders, including Non-Registered Unitholders who have duly appointed themselves as proxyholder, to participate at the Meeting and ask questions, all in real time.
+RioCan is holding the Meeting through a hybrid format at the offices of Goodmans LLP, Bay Adelaide Centre - West Tower, 333 Bay Street, Suite 3400, Toronto, Ontario, M5H 2S7, with the option to participate virtually, via live webcast at https://meetings.lumiconnect.com/400-250-216-961 (case sensitive password: riocan2025).
+We welcome all Unitholders to attend in-person and participate in the matters before the Meeting.
+Unitholders who are unable to attend the Meeting in-person are encouraged to join us online.
+Attending the Meeting online enables all registered Unitholders and duly appointed proxyholders, including Non-Registered Unitholders who have duly appointed themselves as proxyholder, to participate at the Meeting and ask guestions, all in real time.
 Registered Unitholders and duly appointed proxyholders can vote at the appropriate time during the Meeting.

-Guests, including Non-Registered Unitholders who have not duly appointed themselves as proxyholder, can log in to the Meeting as set out below.
-Guests can view the Meeting but are not able to ask questions or vote.
+Guests attending the Meeting online, including Non-Registered Unitholders who have not duly appointed themselves as proxyholder, can log in to the Meeting as set out below.
+Guests attending the Meeting online without a control number can view the Meeting but are not able to ask questions or vote.